Salah breaks Drogba record as highest scoring African in Premier League with hat-trick against Man Utd

 Liverpool star Mohamed Salah has overtaken Didier Drogba as the highest scoring African in Premier League history.

-The Egypt international scored three goals against Manchester United in the 5-0 battering at Old Trafford on Sunday.
+The Egypt international scored three goals against Manchester United in the match at Old Trafford on Sunday.

 Salah now has 107 goals to his name in the English top flight, taking him above Chelsea great Drogba, who scored 104.